WoWAnalyzer/WoWAnalyzer/docs/a-new-spec.md

 See the [Suggestions](#suggestions) section below for more specific suggestion guidelines.

-To include particular spell suggestions, use the SpellLink import and a <span></span> message in the suggest() instead of a string. (example: [Retribution Paladin](../src/Parser/Paladin/Retribution/Modules/Features/AlwaysBeCasting.js))
+To include particular spell suggestions, use the SpellLink import and a `<span></span>` message in the suggest() instead of a string (example: [Retribution Paladin](../src/Parser/Paladin/Retribution/Modules/Features/AlwaysBeCasting.js)).

 ### Code skeleton: Healers
 Healer modules can differentiate between healing downtime (casting non-healing spells) and overall downtime (not casting anything).
 So, instead they extend from a special Healing version of the Core AlwaysBeCasting, and they include different code bits to deal with the distinction of healing versus other spells.